 Can you live in a 5th wheel on your property?

-That’s both a yes and no, parking and living in an RV on your own land is not illegal.
-If you’re planning to live in it full-time, though, you’ll likely be breaking the law that can you live in an RV.
-Even if you own the land, there are laws prohibiting you from using it as a permanent house.
+That’s both a yes and no, parking and living in an RV on your land is not illegal.
+If you plan to live in it full-time, you’ll likely be breaking the law that you can live in an RV.
+Even if you own the land, laws prohibit you from using it as a permanent house.

 Is a 5th wheel better than a travel trailer?